drekka/Alchemic/README.md

 # Creating objects

 Before we look at resolving dependencies and injecting values, we first need to look at how we tell Alchemic about the objects we want to create.

+## Builders

+In order to be able to know about the objects it manages, Alchamic needs to store information about them.
+How they will be managed, how they will be built, classes, protocols, etc. It does this by using what are called '**Builders**'.
+Builders are objects which Alchemic uses to build objects and inject dependencies.
+There are 3 main types of builders:

+* **Class builders** which define information about a class and can build instances of that class.
+Class builders also hold information about dependencies that the class may have and how they are located and injected.
+* **Initializer builders** which define information about a class's initializer and can build instances of the class by executing the initializer and passing it arguments.
+* **Method builder** which define information about a method in a class and can build objects by calling the method and returning the result.
+Method builders are very similar to initializer builder, only differing in how the method is called.

 ## Singletons